Part 8: PydanticAI, Z.AI, and next steps

 return False

-The coding agent prompt in that notebook is stricter.
-It tells the model to execute a supplied plan step by step, report the step it finished, avoid template logic, and run migrations and tests.
+In that notebook we make the coding agent prompt stricter.
+It tells the model to execute a supplied plan step by step and report the step it finished.
+It also tells the model to avoid template logic, then run migrations and tests.

 Treat that multi-agent notebook as a follow-up path rather than a required part of the workshop.